Ornamental Metal Contractors are highly skilled craftsman that specialize in Metal:

 Understanding how to safely contain lead-based paint when altering structures built before 1978 is required by the Environmental Protection Agency.

-Becoming EPA Certified can help you expand your business and can be completed in a one day 8 hour course.
+Becoming EPA Certified can help you expand your business and can be completed in a one-day 8-hour course.

-Staying EPA compliant is not only important to the survival of your business but also the safety of your customers.
+Staying EPA compliant is not only important to the survival of your business but also to the safety of your customers.

-Learn how to get an EPA Certification, in 8 hours!
+Learn how to get an EPA certification, in 8 hours!

 Conclusion